 What is recruiting automation software?

-What should teams prioritize when choosing a recruiting automation platform?
+What should you look for when comparing recruiting automation software?